Dawson's Creek: In popular culture

 Dawson's Creek was frequently referenced in other media, including South Park at the height of its popularity.
 The children's sketch comedy series The Amanda Show included a recurring soap opera parody segment called "Moody's Point".
-The series was also parodied at the 1998 MTV Movie Awards and in the 2000 film Scary Movie, the latter which Van Der Beek makes a cameo in.
-Van Der Beek, playing a fictionalized version of himself in Don't Trust the B---- in Apartment 23 frequently made fun of his character in the show.
+The late night comedy show MadTV parodied Dawson’s Creek in their “Pretty White Kids with Problems” sketch.
+The series was also parodied at the 1998 MTV Movie Awards and in the 2000 film Scary Movie, the latter in which Van Der Beek makes a cameo.
+Van Der Beek, playing a fictionalized version of himself in Don't Trust the B— in Apartment 23, frequently made fun of his character in the show.

-Van Der Beek appeared alongside Jason Biggs in the 2001 film Jay and Silent Bob Strike Back as the cinematic versions of the titular characters Jay and Silent Bob's alter-egos 'Bluntman & Chronic".
+Van Der Beek appeared alongside Jason Biggs in the 2001 film Jay and Silent Bob Strike Back as the cinematic versions of the titular characters Jay and Silent Bob's alter-egos "Bluntman & Chronic".
 During an argument, Biggs confuses Van Der Beek's character of Dawson with that of Joshua Jackson's character Pacey.

 The scene of Dawson's crying face became a meme that Van Der Beek has acknowledged.

+Thea Glassman includes Dawson's Creek as a revolutionary teen show in her 2023 book Freaks, Gleeks, and Dawson's Creek: How 7 Shows Transformed Television.